johind/directus-extension-generate-vtt/README.md

 # Endpoint to generate VTT Data

-This is a very basic Directus endpoint to generate a Video Text Tracks (VTT) file dynamically.
+This is a very basic (proof of concept) Directus endpoint to generate a Video Text Tracks (VTT) file dynamically.

 Given a list of Scene objects, as defined below, which are related to a video, it calculates and formats timecodes for video frames, producing a VTT file containing chapter information.

 ```ts
 type Scene = {